ovidiubarbu/powerShell-Docs.it-it/developer/hosting/creating-an-initialsessionstate.md

       Runspace rs = RunspaceFactory.CreateRunspace(iss);
       rs.Open();

-      // Call the PowerShell.Create() method to create the PowerShell
+      // Call the PowerShell.Create() method to create the PowerShell object,
-      // object,and then specify the runspace and commands to the pipeline.
+      // and then specify the runspace and commands to the pipeline.
       // and create the command pipeline.
       PowerShell ps = PowerShell.Create();
       ps.Runspace = rs;
       ps.AddCommand("Get-Variable");